 Lastly, during lunch or in another gap in my day I'll ensure that I spend some time to write progress and referral letters to other Allied Health Professionals, and get any other paperwork done.

-With access to placement opportunities in areas such as Physiotherapy, the ERA Allied Health Program provides the head-start you need, to gain experience in your chosen industry early on in your university degree.
+With access to placement opportunities in areas such as Physiotherapy, the HLT43021 Certificate IV in Allied Health Assistance Program provides the head-start you need, to gain experience in your chosen industry early on in your university degree.